google/supl-client/README.md

 Suplclient is sample code to access supl.google.com

+The SuplTester class provides an example on how to use the SUPL Client Project.
+The SuplTester sets up the SUPL TCP connection specifications, then at a given latitude and longitude sends an LPP SUPL request and prints-out the SUPL server response.

 ## Requirement
-Make sure protoc binary is installed at /usr/local/bin/protoc Can be installed easily by the following command on Linux sudo apt-get install libprotobuf-java protobuf-compiler For MacOS and Windows, we might need to change the pom.xml or manually complie the proto object file.
+Make sure protoc binary is installed at /usr/local/bin/protoc Can be installed easily by the following command on Linux:\
+sudo apt-get install libprotobuf-java protobuf-compiler\
+For MacOS and Windows, we might need to change the pom.xml or manually complie the proto object file.